Hayat Bakshi Begum: Hayat Bakshi Begum as Ma Saheb (Queen Mother)

+In 1626, Sultan Muhammad died, and Hayat had her son Abdullah Qutb Shah crowned.
+The new sultan was fourteen years old, and Hayat ruled as regent for the first few years of his reign.
+During the reign of Abdullah Qutb Shah the most significant challenge was to keep the Mughals at the bay.
+In 1656 when Aurangzeb, then viceroy of Deccan, besieged Abdullah Qutb Shah in Golconda he asked for considerable tribute.
+Hayat Bakshi managed to soften the deal, agreeing with Aurangzeb that Abdullah's daughter would be married off to Mughal prince Muhammad Sultan and the Golconda Sultanate would be ceded to the Mughals after Abdullah's death.
+In return Aurangzeb significantly lowered the required financial tribute.

-She died on 26 February 1667.
+Hayat Bakshi died on 26 February 1667.
 She was buried in a tomb within the Qutb Shahi tombs.
 Her tomb is the only woman's tomb which is equal in size to the tombs of the kings.

 Legacy

 In 2019, IIT Hyderabad released a Virtual Reality film entitled Ma Saheba – The queen of Hyderabad, about Hayat Bakshi Begum.